duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 > Initialization scripts
 > If you would like to do additional initialization in an image derived from this one, add one or more *.sql, *.sql.gz, or *.sh scripts under /docker-entrypoint-initdb.d (creating the directory if necessary).
 After the entrypoint calls initdb to create the default postgres user and database, it will run any *.sql files, run any executable *.sh scripts, and source any non-executable *.sh scripts found in that directory to do further initialization before starting the service.

-The following Dockerfile uses the *postgres:11-alpine* as base image and copies the *test_dump.sql* file to the entrypoint folder.
+The following Dockerfile uses *postgres:11-alpine* as base image and copies *test_dump.sql* file to the entrypoint folder.

 {% highlight docker %}
 FROM postgres:11-alpine